at Advocates for Children

 New York, NY 10001

 Special education offers instruction that is specifically designed to meet the unique needs of a child with a disability, at no cost to parents.
-The McKinney-Vento Act, together with the Individuals with Disabilities Education Improvement Act (IDEA) works to ensure that the needs of homeless students with special needs are met.
-Find helpful resources regarding the rights of students experiencing homelessness who have special needs.
-Click on the links below to learn more about special education.
+The McKinney-Vento Act works together with the Individuals with Disabilities Education Act (IDEA) to ensure that the needs of students in temporary housing with special needs are met.
+Click below for helpful resources regarding the rights of students in temporary housing who have special educational needs.

 Find answers to commonly asked questions about special education for students in temporary housing situations.

 Parent Training and Information Centers — six federally-funded and fourteen state-funded